Skip to content

 Most simple parameters are provided as strings:

-scm-cli set objects address --name "web-server" --description "Web server in DMZ" --folder "Shared"
+--description "Web server in DMZ" \

 Boolean Parameters

-Boolean parameters can be specified as true or false:
+Boolean parameters accept true or false:

 List Parameters

-Lists can be provided as comma-separated values:
+Lists are provided as comma-separated values:

 Object Parameters